mcsee/Software-Design-Articles/Articles/Theory/Null - The Billion Dollar Mistake/readme.md

 [Nude Models - Part I: Setters](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/Nude%20Models - Part%20I Setters/readme.md)

-2. Build mutable models violating bijection ignoring real-world entities that do not mutate their essence.
+2. Build mutable models violating bijection ignoring real-world entities that don't mutate their essence.

 [The Evil Power of Mutants](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20Evil%20Power%20of%20Mutants/readme.md)

-### Typed languages ​​that do not handle optionally
+### Typed languages that don't handle optionally

-Most typed languages ​​prevent errors by ensuring that the object that is sent as a parameter (or returned) can answer a certain protocol.
+Most typed languages prevent errors by ensuring that the object that is sent as a parameter (or returned) can answer a certain protocol.

-Unfortunately, some of these languages ​​have taken the step backward of allowing to declare that the object is of a certain type and (optionally) null.
+Unfortunately, some of these languages have taken the step backward of allowing to declare that the object is of a certain type and (optionally) null.

 This breaks the chain of invocations forcing put Ifs to control the absence of the object violating the Solid [open/closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle).